 Efforts to reduce greenhouse gas emissions – while absolutely necessary – are not enough to address the climate change that is already under way.
 Now it is urgent that we pull carbon from the atmosphere and store it safely, deep beneath the surface of the soil, utilizing photosynthesis and other natural systems that are already proven and at hand.
-See a report on the net climate benefit of rotational grazing.
+See a report on the net climate benefit of multi-paddock grazing.

 Arguably the most effective climate activists are the smallest: mychorrizal fungi and associated bacteria.
 As the plants take in carbon from the air, microbes in and around the roots pass some of that carbon from the plants to the soil, where it is stored in waxy structures called glomalin, produced by the Glomales fungi.
-Rotational grazing results in greater soil carbon concentrations than conventional grazing or no grazing.
+Multi-paddock grazing results in greater soil carbon concentrations than conventional grazing or no grazing.
 (See also, Soil, Water, & Grazing.)

 The photo at left shows soil samples almost 20 inches deep taken from two pieces of land divided only by a fence.
 The levels of carbon in both pieces were originally the same, but changed dramatically after two brothers subsequently managed their respective pieces in different ways for 10 years.

 The sample on the left was taken from the piece that was managed with rotational grazing and other practices that allow maximum photosynthesis; this sample shows that 50 centimeters of carbon-rich topsoil formed in the 10-year period.
 Note the darker color.